jb-delafosse/the-lazy-manager/.roo/rules/01-career-discussion-framework.md

             *   Current situation related to their career path.
             *   Do's and don'ts for managing or collaborating with this specific person.
         *   Other subdirectories (like `one-on-one/`, `performance-review/` as used by modes like Meeting Preparer and Meeting Archiver) will also reside within `people/[firstname]/`.
+    *   `me/`: A dedicated directory for the user's own career-related documents.
+        *   `main.md`: This file within `people/me/` serves as the central document for the user's compiled information.
+        *   Other subdirectories (like `one-on-one/`, `performance-review/`) will also reside within `people/me/`.
 *   `career-path/`
     *   `[career_path_name].md` (e.g., `software-engineer.md`, `product-manager.md`): For notes, skills, expectations, and resources related to specific career trajectories within the team or company.